Aditys018/Aditys018/README.md

 Just a techie NeRd !

-*   💻  A Computer Engineering Student.
+*   💻  A Computer Science Engineer.
 *   ✉️  How to reach me [adityssh.in@gmail.com](mailto:adityssh.in@gmail.com)
-*   🧠  I'm learning Java and cloud computing
+*   🧠  Execution is the real game.
-*   🤝  I'm open to collaborating on Various Open Source Projects
+*   🤝  Open to collaborating on Various Open Source Projects
 *   ⚡  FUN FACT: I don't like normal stuff -_^

 <h1 align="left">SKILLS</h1>